Therapy for Professional Stress

 • Chronic tension, irritability, or mental fatigue

-• A sense that your identity is overly tied to your work
+• A sense that your identity is tightly tied to your work

 High-functioning stress often hides behind competence.
-It can look like:
+Day to day, it can look like:

 • Overpreparing, overthinking, or difficulty delegating